 Alternate Text Accommodation Policy

 Alternate text formats are available to assist students with reading.
 There are a variety of formats available at WVWC’s Learning Center.
-Options include Kurzweil 3000 in which actual textbooks are scanned for use with the software program in which a synthesized voice reads the text, Learning Ally with electronic file formats of audiobooks, or Bookshare with electronic file formats with either synthesized speech or recorded speech.
+Options include Kurzweil 3000 in which textbooks are scanned for use with the software program in which a synthesized voice reads the text and Learning Ally with electronic file formats of audiobooks.
 Kurzweil 3000 uses a specific file format called KESI.
 Learning Ally uses the DAISY (Digital Accessible Information System) file format.
 Bookshare files can be accessed with either Kurzweil 3000 or other software programs that open DAISY files, such as Learning Ally’s ReadHear, HumanWare’s Victor Reader Soft Bookshare Edition, and Don Johnston’s Read:OutLoud Bookshare Edition.
-More information is available below.
+Students with a documented print disability can access texts through Bookshare and AccessText Network with assistance from the Technology Coodinator.
+These services provide electronic file formats of textbooks with either synthesized speech or recorded speech; these electronic files can then be used with Kurzweil 3000 and Learning Ally’s ReadHear software.
+All students are required to purchase a physical copy of their textbooks in order to access the Learning Center’s electronic text formats.
+More information follows.

-- The student may use recorded textbooks through WVWC’s Institutional membership with Learning Ally (formerly Recording for the Blind & Dyslexic).* These texts can be used in the Assistive Technology Lab, 8:00 AM to 9:00 PM Monday through Thursday and 8:00 AM to 5:00 PM Friday.
+3. The student may use recorded textbooks through WVWC’s Institutional membership with Learning Ally.
+These texts can be used in the Assistive Technology Lab, 8:00 AM to 9:00 PM Monday through Thursday and 8:00 AM to 5:00 PM Friday.

-- The Learning Ally file format can be used with specialized DAISY-format software, including Learning Ally’s ReadHear software for computers and the Learning Ally app for Apple devices** (see more information below).
+- Learning Ally file format can be used with DAISY-format software, including Learning Ally’s ReadHear software for computers and the Learning Ally Audio app for Apple devices** (see more information below).
 The files are downloaded from the Learning Ally website.
-You can find more information here: http://www.learningally.org/Training-Support/PC-Download-Support/Downloadable-DAISY-Support/116/.
+You can find more information here: https://www.learningally.org/help-and-support/.

-**The Learning Ally app is available for purchase through the iTunes Store for use with iPhone, iPod touch, and iPad.
+- **The Learning Ally Audio app is available through the iTunes Store for use with iPhone, iPod touch, and iPad.
 This requires iOS 3.2 or later for compatibility.
-You can find more information here: http://itunes.apple.com/us/app/rfb-d-audio/id418888450?mt=8 .
+You can find more information here: https://itunes.apple.com/us/app/rfb-d-audio/id418888450.

-- Bookshare is an online library of accessible text material.
-Bookshare memberships are free for individuals with a qualifying print disability (http://www.bookshare.org/membershipOptions#IndividualMemberships).
+5. Bookshare is an online library of accessible text material.
+Bookshare memberships are free for individuals with a qualifying print disability (https://www.bookshare.org/_/membership/qualifications).
 Bookshare files are compatible with Kurzweil 3000, Learning Ally’s DAISY format Read/Hear software, and Don Johnston’s Read:OutLoud software used on computers.
-The files are also compatible with the Read2Go app for iPad, iPhone, and iPod touch (http://www.bookshare.org/_/gettingStarted/readingTools/mobileAT).
-There are two free computer software readers that students with a Bookshare membership can download from the Bookshare website (http://www.bookshare.org/readingTools):
+The files are also compatible with the Read2Go app for iPad, iPhone, and iPod touch, and the GoRead app for Android device.
+There are two free computer software readers that students with a Bookshare membership can download from the Bookshare website:

 - Read:OutLoud Version 6 Bookshare Edition by Don Johnston